deccer/OpenGL-Getting-Started/docs/01-basics/01-basic-window.md

 And then we return to the `OS``.

-In the next chapter we will split that one main function up into more logical bits and start to setup a triangle.
+In the next chapter we will add all the necessary things to render a triangle.